ckengame/StalkerAddon-BE/README.md

-# STALFEAR Addon (S.T.A.L.K.E.R. for Minecraft Bedrock)
+# STALKER Addon (S.T.A.L.K.E.R. for Minecraft Bedrock)

 A project aimed at recreating and adapting core elements of the S.T.A.L.K.E.R. universe within Minecraft Bedrock Edition.